 MBCT is now recommended in the guidelines of the National Institute of Clinical Excellence (NICE) as a treatment of choice for people who have suffered three or more episodes of depression.

-In Buddhist psychology coaching, I have a commitment to empower you to become aware of your patterns of thinking and beliefs.
+In Buddhist psychotherapy and coaching, I have a commitment to empower you to become aware of your patterns of thinking and beliefs.
 Insight, meditation, mindfulness, breathwork, and positive affirmations can all be used.

 When speaking about the techniques of Buddhist psychotherapy, we tend to think of mindfulness techniques only.
 However, there are other techniques that are specific to this approach: